The Next Must-Have Accessory Isn't Shoes Or A Bag, It's High-End Reusable Straws

 While we probably still wouldn’t personally spring for such a pricey straw, we also wouldn’t toss one to the curb if some well-off relative bought us one for graduation in lieu of a silver Infinity bracelet.
 And lest you assume a straw from Tiffany’s might be used for, um, things other than drinking water, there’s a pigtail-like curl at the top to assure you that it’s not.
 There’s also an unmistakable Tiffany blue stripe, because if you’re going to spend that much on a straw, people should know about it.

 Since the debut of what appears to be the fanciest straw on the market, other brands have followed suit.
-Goop, bastion of earthiness that it is, offers several straws, including a $95 option that has a rose quartz crystal at one end, a $95 package of six brass ones (does not ship to Canada) in a sleek brown walnut holder, and an $18 set of four bamboo ones (does not ship to Canada) that come accompanied by a wire cleaning brush.
-Tableware designer Kim Seyburt has a six-piece set of very useful-looking spoon/straw hybrids for $140 USD.
-Makeup brand Jeffree Star offers a four-pack of pink-toned metal straws for $20 USD.
+Goop, bastion of earthiness that it is, offers several straws, including a $68 option that has a rose quartz crystal at one end, a $95 package of six brass ones in a sleek brown walnut holder, and an $18 set of four bamboo ones that come accompanied by a wire cleaning brush.
+Tableware designer Kim Seyburt has a six-piece set of very useful-looking spoon/straw hybrids for $140.
+Makeup brand Jeffree Star offers a four-pack of pink-toned metal straws for $20.
 Meanwhile, CB2, West Elm, and Urban Outfitters all offer cheaper, more utilitarian options.

 Advertisement